 What is Coeliac UK doing?

-We are contacting all CCGs to make the case for gluten-free prescribing and ensure they understand the needs of people with coeliac disease.
+We are also contacting MPs and external stakeholders to garner support for our campaign to retain this essential NHS support.
+And of course we are in touch with commissioners, making the case for gluten free prescribing and ensuring they understand the needs of people with coeliac disease.

-Where local consultations are being launched, we have been contacting local Members by post, email and using social media to ensure you have the chance to have your voice heard by completing consultation surveys.
-Only by as many of us as possible making the case for gluten-free prescribing can we fight for this vital service.
+Where local consultations are being launched, we have been contacting local members by post, email and through social media to ensure you have the chance to have your voice heard by completing consultation surveys.
+Only by as many of us as possible making the case for gluten free prescribing can we win the fight for this vital service.

 We need you